Get PreApproved for Home Loan 2026 Tips & Tricks

 Aim for 640+ (ideally 700+) – check your real FICO, not Credit Karma estimates.

-go down that rabbit hole you can end up hurting your odds of getting pre-approved instead of helping it instead i highly recommend things like my fico they're much more accurate or maybe even going directly to the source with places like experian equifax or transunion they've got credit monitoring as well it's not free but if you're really concerned about monitoring your credit for buying a home i highly recommend using one of those tools now you can't talk about credit without talking about debts i think it goes without saying that the less debt you have the more likely you're gonna get approved for more but here's why once again going back to income your debt to income ratio is going to be the biggest factor when it comes to figuring out your purchasing power now what's great is most lenders will let you go as high as 45 to 50 debt to income ratio depending on the program that you're using but obviously the less that you have the more you'll be able to afford i typically like to recommend to my clients to start paying down that high interest debt the ones with higher payments those larger decks are really going to make a bigger impact on your purchasing power than anything else but that doesn't mean that you should ignore those smaller debts too you see for every 50 a month in debt that you can knock out that gives you an extra 10 000 in purchasing power on average so for example paying off a car payment that's 500 a month could give you a hundred
+You can't talk about credit without talking about debts.
+The less debt you have the more likely you're gonna get approved for more.
+Here's why — once again going back to income, your debt-to-income ratio is going to be the biggest factor when it comes to figuring out your purchasing power.
+What's great is most lenders will let you go as high as 45 to 50 debt-to-income ratio depending on the program that you're using, but obviously the less that you have the more you'll be able to afford.
+I typically like to recommend to my clients to start paying down that high-interest debt — the ones with higher payments.
+Those larger debts are really going to make a bigger impact on your purchasing power than anything else.
+But that doesn't mean that you should ignore those smaller debts too.
+For every $50 a month in debt that you can knock out, that gives you an extra $10,000 in purchasing power on average.
+So for example, paying off a car payment that's $500 a month could give you a hundred thousand dollars more in purchasing power.
+So you really want to look at your budget and start prioritizing those higher payments, but also don't leave off those small ones if you can knock those out too.

 Save for Down Payment & Closing Costs – Realistic Expectations